perxpective/Cybersecurity-Therapy/SMW/Tutorials/SMW Tutorial 3.md

 1. Read only (NTFS permissions for Manager)
 2. Read only (Take NTFS permissions for Manager)
 3. Full control (Take IT Support NTFS permissions)
-4. Read/write + delete ()
+4. Read/write + delete (Take Shared permissions for Manager)
-5. Full Control
+5. Full Control (Take NTFS permissions for IT Support)
-6. No access
+6. No access (Take Shared permissions for Intern)

 > **Note:**
 > - NTFS permissions apply when shared folder accessed locally